Lisa Kristine: Exhibitions

 Kristine was the sole exhibitor at the 2009 Vancouver Peace Summit.

-In February 2015, Kristine's exhibition entitled Modern Slavery was presented at Kogart House Museum in Budapest, Hungary.
+In February 2017, Kristine's exhibition entitled Modern Slavery was presented at Kogart House Museum in Budapest, Hungary.
 The First Lady, Anita Herczegh, wife of President János Áder, the main patron of the exhibition, took part in the opening of the exhibition, which was open for two months.

 The National Underground Railroad Freedom Center announced the opening of Enslaved: A Visual Story of Modern Day Slavery on Saturday in 2016.
 The exhibit featured images by Kristine that not only document the lives endured by slaves but also their freedom.
 In 2017, EnSlaved was shown at the Smithsonian Affiliate's, National Civil Rights Museum in Memphis.

 On May 10, 2019, Pope Francis officially blessed and inaugurated Kristine's exhibition, Nuns Healing Hearts, at the Vatican.
 The exhibition focused on the Talitha Kum nuns who combat human trafficking around the world.
 The images were taken in more than six countries and were a culmination of a nearly two-year project.
 In 2019, Kristine's exhibition launched at the United Nations in New York City.
 The exhibition was opened by Princess Takamado of the Japanese Imperial Family that same year at the Mitsubishi Gallery in Japan.

+In March 2022, Kristine's exhibition Nuns Healing Hearts was presented at the MAXXI Museum in Rome.
+In 2024, her exhibition With Every Fiber opened at Grace Farms in New Canaan, Connecticut, examining forced labor in global building-material supply chains.
+In October 2025, she presented an exhibition at the Palace of the Parliament in Bucharest in connection with EU Anti-Trafficking Day and addressed members of the Romanian Parliament.